La troupe d'Orphée

 This production iwas been made possible with the support of:

 Verenigde Feteris De Baan en Semper Labor Stichting

 M.A.O.C.
 Gravin van Bylandt Foundation

 La troupe d’Orphée is a production about a ‘troupe’ of singers, dancers and performers surrounding the most famous of all singers, who tours courts and towns with his band.
-In this production, OPERA2DAY goes back to the roots of opera and theatre in The Hague in the seventeenth and eighteenth centuries.
+In this production, OPERA2DAY goes back to the roots of opera and theatre in The Hague in the seventeenth and eighteenth century.
 An operatic world that was a reflection of the opera scene throughout Europe, but particularly that of France.
-We find our inspiration in the past for a contemporary and touching music theatre production.
+We find our inspiration in the past for a contemporary and touching music theatre production of today.